Test Your Financial Literacy With These 5 Financial Aid Myths and Facts

 Myth or Fact?
 It’s all free money.

 Myth.
 Any money that helps you pay for college - whether grants, loans, or work-study - is considered part of your financial aid award.
-While some financial aid like Pell Grants only requires students to maintain certain attendance and academic standards, other programs carry additional requirements.
+While some financial aid like Pell Grants only require students to maintain certain attendance and academic standards, other programs carry additional requirements.
 Work-study awards must be earned through employment (usually 20 hours per week or less), and loans will need to repaid after students leave college.

 Myth or Fact?
 If I borrow $20,000 in student loans, I’ll have to repay $20,000.

 Myth.
 Loans generally will cost a borrower more in the long run than he or she receives up front.
 Some student loans accrue interest while borrowers are completing their degrees, increasing the total owed after college.
 After a student leaves school, interest will continue to accrue until the loan debt is paid in full or forgiven.